- Did MTSD hire CRT consultants to advise them on the curriculum?

 Why should I attend the board meetings and how do I do so?

 The board holds regular business meetings that you can attend virtually or in person.
-To see the schedule and register to attend vertually, please visit https://www.mtsd.k12.wi.us/board/meetings.
-To attend virtually, you must register at least 2 hours ahead of time.
+To see the schedule, please visit https://www.mtsd.k12.wi.us/board/meetings.
+To attend virtually, scroll down to the current date under Meeting Schedule and select "Click here" for virtual meeting access.

 If I'd like to speak at a board meeting, how do I do that?